etodd/playtest-telemetry-server/README.md

 # Playtest Telemetry

-A Go server for receiving playtest telemetry.
+A Go server for collecting playtest telemetry.

 ## SDKs